fgeorges/mlproj/test/spaces/README.md

 [Metasyntactic variable](https://en.wikipedia.org/wiki/Metasyntactic_variable)
-names to use for projects, based on this abecedary:
+names to use for spaces, based on this abecedary:

 ![Animals abecedary](animals.jpg)